-By pivoting to a third-party system, organizations can avoid some of the main pitfalls of using a homegrown construction project management system, including:
+By pivoting to a third-party system, organizations can avoid some of the main pitfalls of using a homegrown project management system:

-A common misconception of homegrown solutions is that an in-house system will save you money because your own programmers may be cheaper than a third-party system.
-However, if you factor in all costs (data, design, development, training, upgrades, support, etc.), homegrown systems often end up costing more in the long run and can become a potential risk.
+A common misconception of homegrown solutions is that an in-house system will save you money because your own programmers may be cheaper than a third-party.
+However, if you factor in all costs (design, development, training, upgrades, support, etc.), homegrown systems often end up costing more in the long run and can become a potential risk.

-Moreover, opportunity costs alone can offset the expense of a purpose-built software solution.
+Moreover, opportunity costs alone can offset the expense of a purpose-built system.
 It is worth thinking about what could have been achieved had that time been spent on analyzing and managing risks, developing new strategies, and evolving the capabilities of internal teams.

 Typically, homegrown systems are built by a few specific IT developers within an organization, due to their precise familiarity with the company and the struggles they face.
 When that staff eventually leaves the company, you can get stuck with a knowledge gap that may prove hard to fill.
-Investing in a purpose-built construction software can save you the time, money and resources in training new individuals to use the system and consolidate project data.
+Investing in a purpose-built software can save you the time, money and resources in training new individuals to use the system.

-Realistically, it is unlikely that an organization would only require project management software.
-It is more likely that you would need an understanding of your assets and each job site to complete multiple projects on time and within the project budget.
+Realistically, it is improbable that an organization would only require a project management system.
+It is more likely that you would need an understanding of your sites and assets as well, in order to complete projects on time and within budget.
 With disparate systems, the number of redundancies and inefficiencies increase, completion times prolong, and budgets expand.

-With Accruent's construction management software, your project team will be able to manage expansion across the board and oversee field teams and contractors, scheduling, budgets, and assets—all while ensuring high-quality work.
+With Siterra, your team will be able to manage expansion across the board and oversee field teams and contractors, schedules, budgets, and assets—all while ensuring high-quality work.

-Ultimately, the decision to build a homegrown construction management system is unique to each business, but it also comes with limitations.
-In order to reduce operating costs and decrease time to revenue, it is essential to have a solution configured precisely to your needs that allows for complete scalability.
+Ultimately, the decision to build a homegrown system is unique to each business, but it also comes with limitations.
+In order to reduce operating costs and decrease time to revenue, it is essential to have a solution configured exactly to your needs that allows for complete scalability.